mfreed7/popup/README.md

 ### Cons

 * In some use cases (as [articulated here](https://github.com/openui/open-ui/issues/417#issuecomment-996890656)), the use of a content attribute might cause some DX issues.
 For example, in the `<selectmenu>` application, we might want to make in-page vs. popup presentation an option.
-To achieve that via a `toplayer` HTML attribute, there might need to be some mirroring of attributes from the light-dom `<selectmenu>` element to internal shadow dom container elements, which makes the shadow dom replacement feature of `<selectmenu>` a bit more complicated to both use and implement.
+To achieve that via a `popup` HTML attribute, there might need to be some mirroring of attributes from the light-dom `<selectmenu>` element to internal shadow dom container elements, which makes the shadow dom replacement feature of `<selectmenu>` a bit more complicated to both use and implement.